Which mattress is best for back pain?

 The Goldilocks of return policies

 If Goldilocks has taught us anything, it’s that testing your options is the perfect solution to finding what’s ‘just right’.
-Our 120-night trial allows you to sleep on your new (blissful) mattress for up to three months before deciding whether or not it’s the mattress for you.
+Our 365 day trial allows you to sleep on your new (blissful) mattress for up to three months before deciding whether or not it’s the mattress for you.

 If you decide it’s not your match made in heaven, simply request a return and we’ll pick it up free of charge and offer you a return.
 That’s our kind of fairytale.